 The automatic defrost on this dehumidifier will detect when frost starts to build up on the coils and switch the fan on to prevent it from freezing up.
 Once the water tank reaches the maximum capacity, the automatic shutoff function stops it from running over.
 There is a 24-hour timer that lets you choose when you run this unit, and it has a slender design that fits into large or small rooms.

 - Tank has a rounded bottom

 - Stays on when you remove the tank

 9. GE High-Tech Home Dehumidifier

-Anyone who wants a high-quality unit at a cost-effective price should look at this best dehumidifier for basements from GE.
+Anyone who wants a high-quality unit at a cost-effective price should look at this dehumidifier from GE.
 Maybe you’re building a garage and you’re worried about the humidity levels, or you noticed that you have damp spots on your walls.
 If so, this dehumidifier is easy to move from spot to spot due to the hidden wheels.
 The LED panel on the unit makes it very easy to set, check, and change your various settings, including cycling through three fan speeds and choosing the humidity level you’d like.
 The frost sensor ensures that this unit won’t freeze up with extended use.

-This best dehumidifier for basements has a port for a drainage hose, but you have to buy this separately.
+This dehumidifier has a port for a drainage hose, but you have to buy this separately.
 The automatic shutoff will stop it from running over, and there is also a flashing indicator light to let you know it’s time to empty it.
 The two-gallon tank is a decent size, and it has an easy-carry handle.
 You get a very quiet operation with this dehumidifier, and it has a limited one-year warranty from the date of purchase.